Multi Company Environments

 Accounting Period Sets

-Each company is assigned to an accounting period set, which determines its financial year structure (see Accounting Periods).
+Each company is assigned to an Accounting Period Set, which determines its financial year structure (see Accounting Periods).

 - Companies with the same year-end can share an accounting period set.